sageserpent-open/plutonium/README.md

 We'll also add in some lifecycle state to the packages that reflect where in the process of delivery to the customer they are.

-OK, first, let's meet _`PackageItem`_.
+#### Domain model: _`PackageItem`_ ####

 A package item is delivered to a customer; it has contents, an amount of money that was paid for it and a package holder - where it currently resides.
 One can set an intended destination, and whether it has been delivered to that destination as intrinsic properties.

 There is an id that distinguishes a package item from others.